 Policy makers can make a difference to the quality of our built and natural environment.
-Within the biodiversity duty pages of this website you can find advice on how you can incorprorate biodiversity into your day to day work.
+Within the biodiversity duty pages of this website you can find advice on how you can incorporate biodiversity into your day to day work.

-Incorporating biodiversity thinking into policy is a "win win" situation.
+Incorporating biodiversity thinking into policy is a "win-win" situation.
 Biodiversity can benefit from policy.
 Policy can benefit from biodiversity.